-#NAMA Event Report: Impact of IT Rules 2021 on News — News Aggregators and Publishers
+#NAMA Impact of IT Rules 2021 on News — News Aggregators and Publishers

 Malhotra’s opinion was that news and sports should be treated differently.
 He said “I’m going back to the intent expressed both from the point of view of the uplinking and downlinking guidelines, on the basis of which channels are allowed to uplink and downlink signals into India, as also then subsequently regulation issued by the TRAI.
 They make a very clear distinction at one level between news and non news channels, and sports falls in the domain of non news.”

-Would a website like Cricinfo having live score cards and live commentary, and news related to cricket get covered by these guidelines?
+Would a website like Cricinfo which has live score cards and live commentary, and news related to cricket get covered by these guidelines?

 Malhotra said it shouldn’t.